Marketing the Rainbow

 The vodka is still produced in Sweden, and the 450,000 bottles produced every day are shipped from the small Åhus harbor to consumers all over the world.
-And now, 25 years later, Absolut is a household name in quite a few parts of the world.
+And now, 40 years later, Absolut is a household name in many parts of the world.
 They won over 350 awards with the bottle campaign.

 Back in 1978, before they even started looking for an American distributor, they decided to develop a bottle that would show the world that Absolut stood for something different.
 The result is without a doubt one of the key factors for the brand’s success.
 The bottle has been the centerpiece in all those advertisements and is very well known, almost an icon.

 Much of Absolut's fame is due to its long-running advertising campaign, created by advertising agency TBWA, based on this distinctive bottle shape.
 Having started around 1980 with photographer Steven Bronstein, and with more than 1,500 ads, the ad campaign is reportedly the longest running ever.

 The ads frequently feature an Absolut bottle-shaped object in the center and a title "Absolut ____." at the bottom.
 The original idea for the campaign came from South African art director Geoff Hayes who reported that the idea for the first Absolut ad, Absolut Perfection, came to him in the bathtub.
 A number of art directors and copywriters added to the campaign in the early years.
 The Absolut advertising and marketing campaign has won over 350 awards over the years.
 Tens of thousands of people around the world collect Absolut ads.